IABTechLab/uid2docs/README.md

 | **Opt-out** | Consumers who engage with publishers or their SSO providers and other identity providers. | N/A |

 The following diagram summarizes all four workflows.
-For each workflow, the [participants](#participants), [core components](#core-components), [UID2 types](#uid2-types), and numbered steps are color-coded.
+For each workflow, the [participants](#participants), [core components](#core-components), [UID2 types](#uid2-identifier-types), and numbered steps are color-coded.

 ![The UID2 Ecosystem](/images/UID2-Workflow.svg)

 ## FAQs

-Here are some commonly asked questions regarding UID2.
+Here are some commonly asked questions regarding the UID2 framework.

-#### Can a user opt out of targeted advertising tied to their UID2?
+#### Can a user opt out of targeted advertising tied to their UID2 identity?

-Yes, through the [Transparency and Control Portal](https://transparentadvertising.org), a user can opt out from being served targeted ads tied to their UID2.
+Yes, through the [Transparency and Control Portal](https://transparentadvertising.org), a user can opt out from being served targeted ads tied to their UID2 identity.
 The request is distributed through the UID2 Opt-Out Service and UID2 Operators to all relevant participants.

-Some publishers and service providers have the option to limit access to their products based on a user’s participation in UID2, and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.
+Some publishers and service providers have the option to limit access to their products based on a user’s participation in the UID2 framework, and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.

 #### How does a user know where to access the opt-out portal?